tjdavenport/vagrant-puppet-lamp/README.md

 ## How do I use this?
 ### Dependencies
 You'll need to have [Ruby installed](https://www.ruby-lang.org/en/documentation/installation/).
-Its comes bundled with most Unixy operating systems.
+It comes bundled with most Unixy operating systems.

 This repo utalizes [Librarian Puppet](https://github.com/rodjek/librarian-puppet) - a module manager for Puppet.
 Like any module/package manager, it allows you to keep your vendor files separated from your own code while also